simonw/llm-tools-docker/README.md

 This plugin currently only works with `llm chat` since the container is not persisted across multiple calls.

+## Warning

+This is a *very early alpha*.
+Every time you start a new chat it will create a new Docker container without closing down the previous one.

+It will mount the current directory as a volume in the container, so commands that run in Docker will be able to modify or delete files in that directory.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: